 The major part of handling a baby during a flight entails pacifying him.
 Sucking on a pacifier helps with the ear pain caused by the pressure and can save you from embarrassment big time.
 Chewing on a cookie or cracker can also help the toddlers keep away from showcasing their voice range.

 Other than this, getting a baby to sleep on a flight is another challenge that drains you because the only way you can catch your z’s is if your baby catches them first.
 And for that, it needs as few stimulants as possible around.
-So I always keep little plastic earplugs with me to lessen the pressure and pain and keep him asleep at night irrespective of the noise around him.
+So while traveling with kids on a plane, I always keep little plastic earplugs with me to lessen the pressure and pain and keep him asleep at night irrespective of the noise around him.
 This is an essential tip that helps you restore your battery before the kid’s energy kicks back in.

 So, let’s revise the tips: